ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![AWS Direct Connect + AWS Transit Gateway + VPN](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/images/image9.png)

 **Transit gateway** is a service that was launched in about November 2018.
-A transit gateway is a network transit hub that you can use to interconnect your virtual private clouds (VPC) and on-premises networks.Transit gateway allows you to connect to many VPCs.
-Up to 5,000 Vpcs can communicate to each other over a transit gateway.
-We can also use VPN from an on-premises to a transit gateway.
+A transit gateway is a network transit hub that you can use to interconnect your virtual private clouds (VPC) and on-premises networks.
+A transit gateway acts as a Regional virtual router for traffic flowing between your virtual private clouds (VPC) and VPN connections We can also use VPN from an on-premises to a transit gateway.
 We can use a direct connect gateway.

 Use **AWS Direct Connect gateway** to connect your VPCs.
 Associate an AWS Direct Connect gateway with either of the following gateways: